trust-mfn-berlin/animals-as-objects/vault/story.deep-sea-drilling.md

 [^2]: Tellingly, the ship used for the first phase of Mohole was borrowed from a consortium of oil companies, as evident in its name: _CUSS I_, for Continental, Union, Superior, and Shell Oil.

 [^3]: The latter has been gathering a vast repository of core samples since 1949.
-It  forms the basis for the micropaleontology slide collection described in [[material.lamont-doherty collection]].
+It  forms the basis for the micropaleontology slide collection described in [[material.lamont-doherty-collection]].

 [^4]: From http://www.deepseadrilling.org/about.htm.